divine-ray/Servilia/Legacy/Lavish Lore.md

+---
+tags:
+  - Legacy
-Lavish Lore
+  - Lavish

-Monday, 25.
-April 2022

-12:57
+  - History
+---

-The lavish somewhen discovered the twilight and (skip) opened a physical way to the Twilight by piercing the fabric of reality
+The Lavish somewhen discovered the twilight and (skip) opened a physical way to the Twilight by piercing the fabric of reality